 How Fibromyalgia Relates to Demyelination

-The first official study of fibromyalgia and demyelination was done 2008, and recently a follow-up study was published.
+The first official study of fibromyalgia and demyelination was done in 2008, and recently a follow-up study was published.
 The original 2008 research suggested that fibromyalgia indeed involves autoimmune demyelination and polyneuropathy (pain from damaged nerves).
 This study compared fibromyalgia to an illness called chronic inflammatory demyelinating polyneuropathy.
 Often doctors use intravenous immunoglobulin (IVIg) to treat this disease.
 In a small study of 15 people, researches used IVIg to treat people with fibromyalgia.
 They reported improvements in fatigue and stiffness.

 Why This Is Encouraging